nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ---
 layout: page
-title: ProductiveNUS
+title: ProductiveNUS User Guide
 ---
+## What is ProductiveNUS?

-ProductiveNUS is a **desktop application for managing and scheduling your academic tasks, optimized for use via a Command Line Interface** (CLI) contained in a **Graphical User Interface** (GUI).
-ProductiveNUS allows you to keep track of all your lessons and assignments at hand and type in your assignments quickly so that no time is wasted.
+ProductiveNUS is a desktop application for **managing and scheduling your academic tasks** via a **Graphical User Interface** (GUI).
+It uses a **Command Line Interface (CLI)**; this means that you operate the application by typing commands into a Command Box.
+You can **keep track of all your assignments and lessons efficiently** and **view them in this single application**.
+It offers a scheduling function for your assignments that you can use to **plan your personal timetable quickly**.
 --------------------------------------------------------------------------------------------------------------------

 ## Table of Contents